fdavis/2048/CONTRIBUTING.md

  - Compatibility improvements
  - "Under the hood" enhancements
  - Small changes that don't have an impact on the core gameplay
+ - Small change that will hopefully publish my forked version of 2048